ASU-cubesat/loco-linux-dora/README.md

 ### Method 1: Bootable micro-SD card

 1. Install the os.img file onto a bootable micro-SD card.
+   * Note this image has the wrong disk partuuid for the SD card.
+This will be fixed later in the install.
 2. Insert the card into the BeagleBone Black and power on the device.
 Hold down any key during boot to enter into the U-boot command line terminal.
 3. Enter the following: